Irish Rugby Football Union: History

 The four provincial branches of the IRFU first ran cup competitions during the 1880s.
 Although these tournaments still take place every year, their significance has been diminished by the advent of an All-Ireland league of 48 Senior Clubs in 1990.

-The four provincial teams have played an Interprovincial Championship since the 1920s and continue to be the focal point for players aspiring to the international level.
-These are Munster, Leinster, Ulster and Connacht.
-All four provinces play at the senior level as members of the United Rugby Championship.
+The four provincial teams have played an Interprovincial Championship since the 1920s and the teams organised by the four provincial branches of the IRFU continue to be the focal point for players aspiring to the international level.
+Since rugby union turned professional, the 'representative' senior teams of each of the branches - Munster, Leinster, Ulster and Connacht - have functioned as professional clubs part funded by the IRFU, and as such now routinely sign players not born in the respective province while remaining the primary outlet for players developed in that province.
+All four provinces play at the senior level as members of the United Rugby Championship and in competitions organised by European Professional Club Rugby.

+The IRFU, through its provinces, also administer women's rugby on island, and the provincial teams take part in the IRFU Women's Interprovincial Series, the highest level of purely domestic women's rugby.
+In 2023, two IRFU funded combined provinces teams, Wolfhounds (Leinster and Ulster) and Clovers (Munster and Connacht) were entered in the cross-border Celtic Challenge.